Visit your account dashboard to check in on an order at any time.

 Most of our products are delivered using free scheduled delivery.
 Our delivery partner will reach out to you to schedule a time window that works.
 On delivery day, they’ll bring the item to your doorstep.

 You can also opt for white glove delivery for an additional $100 at checkout.
 Same idea as the scheduled delivery above, except our carrier will also bring the item into your room of choice, unpack it, and discard the packaging materials (if you like).

 Please note: all deliveries require a signature (except those delivered by UPS).

-Measuring the height, width, and depth of doorways, hallways, stairwells and elevators leading into your home can often make or break a smooth delivery.
+Taking note of the height, width, and depth of doorways, hallways, stairwells, and elevators leading into your home can often make or break a smooth delivery.

 For large items (like sofas), we use trusted third-party carrier partners.
 For smaller items (like slipcovers), we ship with UPS.

 If your item arrives damaged, please contact us within 5 days of delivery so that we can help set you up with a replacement.
 If there is damage to the slipcover only, no need to send back the entire item—we will work to get you a replacement slipcover as quickly as possible.

 At the moment, no. The pandemic has made delivering within the U.S. challenging enough as it is, and we're focusing all our efforts on meeting that challenge thoughtfully.
 If at some point we do offer international shipping, we'll make sure to update this answer so you'll be the first to know.

 Try your new furniture 30 days.
 Not over the moon?
 Returns and exchanges are free.